project-ida/two-state-quantum-systems/src/03-a-two-state-system-in-a-quantised-field.md

 $$V\left( a^{\dagger} + a \right)\sigma_x$$

 where $V$ is a coupling constant.
-What we've essentially created is an interaction term that closely resemble those of the [electric](https://en.wikipedia.org/wiki/Electric_dipole_transition) and [magnetic](https://en.wikipedia.org/wiki/Magnetic_dipole_transition) dipoles.
+What we've essentially created is an interaction term that closely resembles that of an [electric](https://en.wikipedia.org/wiki/Electric_dipole_transition) and [magnetic](https://en.wikipedia.org/wiki/Magnetic_dipole_transition) dipole.

 The overall Hamiltonian can then be written as: